rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 < [-9.255963134931783e+61, 2.2]
 > write(instructionStart, 0x2d7a00000000n + addrof(instructions) - 0x10n);
 > func()
-Received signal 11 SEGV_MAPERR 00002d7a0004
+Received signal 11 SEGV_ACCERR 2d7a00050061
 Segmentation fault (core dumped)
 ```

 Huh, that didn't work, why is that?

-The `SEGV_MAPERR` signal gives us a hint - it means that there was some sort of an error accessing the memory.
+The `SEGV_ACCERR` signal gives us a hint - it means that there was some sort of a permissions error accessing the memory map.
 It turns out not all memory is made equal and different parts of the memory have different permissions.
 In Linux we can see this by looking at the map of a process.

 <div class="termCode"><span class="termCodeW">$ ./d8 &amp;</span> <span class="termCodeComm">&lt;-- run d8 in the background</span>
 [1] 1962 <span class="termCodeComm">&lt;-- that's the d8 process id</span>